Skip to main content

 File and Transaction Format

 Clients can ship CAR transactions to other clients on the network.
-Each CAR transaction contains one or more IPFS blocks, each of which contains updates to the database.
-The CAR transaction also contains a unique content identifier (CID) that points to the root node of the updated database clock.
+Each CAR transaction contains one or more IPFS blocks, each of which contains updates to the ledger.
+The CAR transaction also contains a unique content identifier (CID) that points to the root node of the updated ledger clock.
 Clients can validate the CAR transaction and apply the updates to their local copy of Fireproof.

 Fireproof uses encrypted IPLD (InterPlanetary Linked Data) for local and remote storage.
 This means that all data is stored as a Merkle DAG (Directed Acyclic Graph).
 All operations in Fireproof are immutable, and you can always access the history of your data.